Starting up with Coventry Mummers: The early years from 1966.

 The traditional play is based on the song The Derby Tup or Ram.
 It starts with the verses which describe the various attributes of this huge beast, then a Butcher ‘kills’ the tup and the play finishes with the rest of the song describing the various uses to which its different body parts were put.

 The problem for me was that all the collected versions of the play were very, very short – so– how to spin it out?
 I scratched together every last speech I could find and imported a couple of sequences from traditional Horse plays4.
 One is a ‘reverse auction’ in which the bids diminish, and the other involves the Tup answering questions, and ‘smelling out’ members of the audience.
-A calling-on song was also added – an idea we now use in all our plays because it attracts an audience5.
+A calling-on song was also added – an idea we now use in all our plays because it starts collecting an audience5.
 The whole thing still only runs for ten minutes but has made an effective play.

 At this time I was associated with a sing-around folk club, and in November when my text was ready I took it and the Tup to a club-night to ask if anyone would be interested in performing the play.
 Getting an encouraging response, we had a meeting which was the start of Coventry Mummers, so it could be said that the Tup was the first member of the side.